shidhincr/prabeesh.github.io/source/_posts/2015-04-07-self-contained-pyspark-application.markdown

 ```
 this will give Python interactive shell for spark.
 Enjoy Spark using Python

 For experimentation and development the above mentioned shell will do, but once the code is moved to production we are talking about a stand alone application.
 In one the my [previous posts](/blog/2014/04/01/a-standalone-spark-application-in-scala/) I have talked about stand alone Spark application in Scala.
 Here the same is in Python application, as mentioned in the [Spark official site](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) we can call it a self contained PySpark application.
-To build Spark using sby assembly[refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/).
-Begin by adding Pyspark path as follows
+To build Spark using sby assembly [refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/).
+Begin by adding Pyspark lib in system Python path as follows
 ```
 cd ~
 vi .bashrc